plone/plone.restapi/docs/source/endpoints/relations.md

 ## Creating relations

-Create a relation of type `<relation name>` from source to target.
-Or create multiple relations in one POST request.

-Creating a relation requires a source, a target, and the name of the relation.
+Relations can be created by providing a list of: source, target, and name of the relation.
 Source and target can be UID or path.

-If the relation is based on a `RelationChoice` or `RelationList` field of the source object, the value of that field is created or updated accordingly.
+If the relation is based on a `RelationChoice` or `RelationList` field of the source object, the value of the field is created or updated accordingly.

 Add by **path**: